joshswe/budgetapp/readme.md

 2. Namespacing: In JavaScript, variables outside the scope of a top-level function are global (meaning, everyone can access them).
 Because of this, it’s common to have “namespace pollution”, where completely unrelated code shares global variables.
 We can encapsulate private variables and methods in a closure scope by using Modules.
 3. Reusability: A module can be reused over and over again.

-### UI Module
-- Get input values
+The three modules that will be used are:
-- Add the new item to the UI
+- UI Module
-- Calculate the budge

-### Data Module
+- Data Module
-- Add the new item to the data structure
-- Calculate the budget

-### Controller Module
+- Controller Module
-- Add event handler